 HALO Diagnostics is proud to report the first 10 years of results for a clinical trial on the efficacy of MRI-guided laser focal therapy.
 Over 170 men, 45-years or older diagnosed with low-to-intermediate risk or recurrent prostate cancer, volunteered to participate in the study.

-The results are impressive, and offer a much needed, less-invasive treatment option for men.
-The results show a prostate-cancer specific survival rate of 100%, and an extremely low incidence (less than 1%) of side effects, such as erectile dysfunction, infection and incontinence.
+The results are remarkable and offer a much-needed, less-invasive treatment option for men.
+Findings show a 100 percent prostate-cancer-specific survival rate, and a less than 1 percent risk of side effects, such as erectile dysfunction, infection, and incontinence.

 Prostate cancer is the second leading cause of cancer death in men in the United States.
 More than 33,000 men will die from the disease this year, making it just as deadly for men as breast cancer is for women.

 One of the most common treatments for prostate cancer is called whole gland prostatectomy–the surgical removal of the prostate gland–and carries a very high risk for unpleasant and long-term side effects, such as pain, infection, erectile dysfunction, and urinary incontinence.
 Another common treatment is radiation therapy, which also has a high risk of sexual dysfunction, as well as bowel problems and fatigue.

 “Conventional whole gland prostatectomy and radiation therapy carry significant risks for patients that can negatively impact their quality of life,” said Bernadette M. Greenwood, chief research officer of HALO Diagnostics.
 “This treatment offers an excellent and proven alternative to surgery or radiation with a much lower risk.”